rafrombrc/therapish/content/post/object_constancy.md

 are disturbed sense of identity, extreme reactions to real or imagined abandonment, "black and white" thinking, and uncontrollable emotional reactions that seem disproportionate to an event or situation.
-It's as though the folks with a healthy sense of object constancy are always carrying their mother around with them, holding them and whispering words of encouragement and safety, providing an ability to tolerate aloneness.
-The poor souls with impaired object constancy feel along on the inside, and are terrified of the possibility, and have a hard time tolerating the reality, of loss of external connection.
+It's as though the folks with a healthy sense of object constancy are always carrying a reassuring mother around with them, a mother that can hold them and whisper words of encouragement and safety.
+Aloneness is tolerable when you always have this internalized mother inside of you.
+The poor souls with impaired object constancy feel profoundly alone inside of themselves.
+They are terrified of the possibility, and have a hard time tolerating the reality, of any loss of external connection.